Lionel Collins: WWI and later military career

 Collins served with the Gurkhas in the First World War, during which he received the Distinguished Service Order in May 1915 for gallantry and devotion to duty during an attack on a German trench during the Battle of Neuve Chapelle.
 He was made a brevet major in June 1916, and was confirmed permanently in the rank in April 1917.
 He was made a temporary lieutenant colonel while in change of a battalion in May 1917.
 He returned to British India with the Gurkhas in 1918, where he was mentioned in dispatches during action in Baluchistan.
 Shortly after the conclusion of the war, he was again made a temporary lieutenant colonel while in change of a battalion in January 1919, but relinquished the rank the following month.
 Collins served in the Third Anglo-Afghan War of 1919 and was appointed an Officer of the Order of the British Empire on 3 August 1920 for his role in this campaign.

 He was appointed to the rank of lieutenant colonel permanently in February 1925.
-From 1932 to 1936 Collins, then a temporary brigadier, was the first commandant of the Indian Military College at Dehra Dun.
+From 1 January 1932 to 1936 Collins was the first commandant of the Indian Military College at Dehra Dun and was granted the temporary rank of brigadier while employed in this role.
 He was appointed as a Companion of the Order of the Bath in the 1934 Birthday Honours.
 In the 1936 Birthday Honours he was made a Companion to the Order of the Star of India.
 From 1934 to 1936, Collins was an aide-de-camp to George V, ceasing in the post upon the king's death in January 1936.
 He retired from military service in October 1936, upon which he was granted the honorary rank of brigadier.

-Collins died at Fleet, Hampshire, on 28 September 1957.
+Collins died at Fleet, Hampshire, at the age of 78, on 28 September 1957.